Senior Policy Advisor

 Tēnei tūranga - About the Roles:

-Permanent, full-time roles are available in the following teams:
+Permanent, full-time roles are available for the following teams:

 Biotechnology Policy and Regulation: This team advises on and implements initiatives to enable and lift emerging ‘tech’ sectors contribution to New Zealand’s economic performance.
 A current focus for the team is developing and implementing a new regulatory system for gene technologies.

-We are keen to hear from you if you are a high-performing senior that has:
+We are keen to hear from you if you are a high-performing senior policy advisor or policy advisor that has:

-• a positive, can-do attitude and be flexible and adaptive to changes in requirements
+- A positive, can-do attitude and is flexible and adaptive to changes in requirements.

 Ētahi kōrero mō MBIE - About MBIE: